Skip to content

 kubectl apply -f aws-logging-cloudwatch-configmap.yaml

-3. To create an IAM policy, use the CloudWatch IAM policy.
-Then, attach the IAM policy to the pod execution role that is specified for your AWS Fargate profile.
+3. Create an AWS managed policy for CloudWatch.
+Then, attach the IAM policy to the pod execution role that you specified for your Fargate profile.

-To download the IAM policy to your computer, run the following example command:
+To download the IAM policy file, run the following command:

 curl -o permissions.json https://raw.githubusercontent.com/aws-samples/amazon-eks-fluent-logging-examples/mainline/examples/fargate/cloudwatchlogs/permissions.json

-To create an IAM policy from the policy file that you downloaded, run the following command:
+To create an IAM policy from the policy file, run the following create-policy command:

 aws iam create-policy --policy-name eks-fargate-logging-policy --policy-document file://permissions.json

-To attach the IAM policy to the pod execution role that is specified for your AWS Fargate profile, replace 111122223333 with your account ID.
-See the following example command:
+To attach the IAM policy to the pod execution role that you specified for your Fargate profile, run the following attach-role-policy command:

 aws iam attach-role-policy \